Sara Seager: Background

 NSERC University Undergraduate Student Research Award, and a PhD in astronomy from Harvard University in 1999.
 Her doctoral thesis developed theoretical models of atmospheres on extrasolar planets and was supervised by Dimitar Sasselov.

 She held a postdoctoral research fellow position at the Institute for Advanced Study between 1999 and 2002 and a senior research staff member at the Carnegie Institution of Washington until 2006.
 She joined the Massachusetts Institute of Technology in January 2007 as an associate professor in both physics and planetary science, was granted tenure in July 2007, and was elevated to full professor in July 2010.
-She currently holds the "Class of 1941" chair.
+As of 2013 she holds the "Class of 1941" chair.

 She was elected a Legacy Fellow of the American Astronomical Society in 2020.

+Personal life

 She is married to Charles Darrow and they have two sons from her first marriage.
 Her first spouse, Michael Wevrick, died of cancer in 2011.